Lets get Wiser about SunCare

 UV Protection and the use of Sunscreens

-People who use sunscreen are doing it to responsibly protect themselves and their families from skin cancer.
-Yet the unfortunate irony in this is that many 'off the shelf' sunscreens contain chemicals that are themselves toxic and can alter hormone levels, which is in itself an action that could be carcinogenic.
-One of the most common of these chemicals is Oxybenzone, which has the potential to disrupt the Endocrine System (it also has been linked in Australian studies to ‘bleaching’ the coral reef).
-Many also boast added Vitamin A or Retinol; this is NOT a good thing as Retinol makes the skin more susceptible to burning.
-Not to mention the host of other chemicals including parabens and parfums that are not only harmful to you but damaging to the environment too.
+People who use sunscreen think they are acting responsibly to protect themselves and their families from skin cancer.
+The problem is that many 'off the shelf' sunscreens contain chemicals that can be toxic and often alter hormone levels, which could be carcinogenic.
+One of the most common of these chemicals is Oxybenzone, which has the potential to disrupt the Endocrine System - (it also has been linked in Australian studies to ‘bleaching’ the coral reef).
+Avoid using products with added Retinol as this makes the skin more susceptible to burning.
+Look to see if there chemicals within the product including parabens and parfums that are not only harmful to you but damaging to the environment too.
 I

-Skin cancer rates in Europe are still rising, despite the many warnings about over-exposure to the sun.
-Some of this will be down to people knowingly ignoring the advice, but also some will be due to people slapping on factor 50 and thinking they can stay all day in the sun.
+Skin cancer rates in hot countries are still rising, despite the many warnings about over-exposure to the sun.
+Some of this will be down to some ignoring the advice, also some people slap on factor 50 and thinking they can stay all day in the sun.
 Also, it is now widely reported that there is a deficiency of Vitamin D across the world, even in sunnier climates like Australia.
 Old fashioned diseases like Rickets have made an unwelcome return, and bone health is a modern day worry; so much so that the NHS now advises Vitamin D supplementation through winter months.
-The dilemma is that we need sun exposure, but don't want to risk skin cancer.
+What is needed is moderate and continued sun exposure to obtain our Vitamin D but without risking skin cancer.

 Common Sense Approach to Sun Exposure